oracle/node-oracledb/doc/api.md

 and the same JavaScript notification callback is used.
 For performance reasons this can be preferable to creating a new subscription for each query.

+You can view information about registrations by querying `USER_CHANGE_NOTIFICATION_REGS` table.

 When notifications are no longer required, the subscription name can be passed to [`connection.unsubscribe()`](#conunsubscribe).